Skip to main content

 • The scheme is aimed at providing loan funding for Scottish businesses that fall within the European Commission definition of Small and Medium-sized Enterprise (SME), not-for-profit organisations and charities.

-To be eligible, your business must:
+To be eligible, your organisation must:

 • Be based in Scotland.